RamblingCookieMonster/PSDepend/README.md

 Raw            : {Version, Name, Tags, DependsOn...}
 ```

-Note that you can use `$PWD` or `.` to refer to the current path in the Source and Target fields (Thanks to Mike Walker for the idea!)
+Note that we replace certain strings in Target and Source fields:

+* $PWD (or .) refer to the current path
+* Variables need to be in single quotes or the $ needs to be escaped.
+We replace the raw strings with the values for you.
+This will not work: Target = "$PWD\dependencies".
+This will: Target = '$PWD\dependencies'
+* If you call Invoke-PSDepend -Target $Something, we override any value for target
+* Thanks to Mike Walker for the idea!

 ## Exploring and Getting Help